muttoni/svelte-hash/README.md

 # Better Svelte Config for Production (Asset Hashing and JS mangling)

 A `rollup.config.js` &amp; `package.json` that supports the following out of the box:
-- Asset hashing in production
+- Asset hashing in production for correct content-based cache invalidation
 - Single-page-app (SPA) routing capabilities (i.e. via `sirv --single`)
 - Minified AND mangled JS in production (i.e. via `npm run build`)
-- correct parsing of dependency CSS
+- Correct parsing of dependency CSS

+## How it works

+It copies over all files from the `public/*` folder into a `build/` folder.
+It builds CSS & JS bundles as normal and outputs them to the `build/` folder (and runs the hashing function in production).

 ## Usage

-Step 1: Rename your `index.html` files to include \*.[hash].\* and point from the route (i.e. the usual `public/build/` will be created at the root now, and all `public/*` files will be copied over and then hashed (in production).

-Specifically
+Step 1: Update your assets paths in your `index.html` to include `*.[hash].*`.
+Example:

 ```diff
 <!doctype html>